attainu-nightingale/nightingale-course-module/coding-challenges/README.md

 # Day 5
 Given a binary tree, connect each node with its level order successor.
 The last node of each level should point to a null node.

+## Week 22

+# Day 1
+Given a binary tree, connect each node with its level order successor.
+The last node of each level should point to the first node of the next level.